Para español >>

-- Freshmen (29 semester credits or less) enrolled full time at Heritage University.
+- Freshmen enrolled full time (at least 12 credits per semester) at Heritage University.

-- Migrant and/or seasonal farmworkers, and/or their immediate family.
-Must have worked for either wages or personal subsistence, at least 75 days during the past 24 months in agricultural work-- defined as any activity directly related to: 1) the production of crops, dairy products, poultry or livestock; 2) the cultivation or harvesting of trees; or 3) fish farms).
+- Migrant and/or seasonal workers, and/or their immediate family.
+Must have worked for either wages or personal subsistence, at least 75 days during the past 24 months in agricultural work-- defined as any activity directly related to:

 - A copy of the eligibility contract from the WIA-167 (OIC Washington Farmworker Investment Program or NCAC)